ec-johnston/us-landslide-inventories/README.md

-## Meta-analysis of landslide inventories available for the Pacific Coast Region of the United States
+## Exploratory data analysis of landslide inventories available for the Pacific Coast Region of the United States

+**Supplemental analysis for manuscript submitted to GRL (Quantifying the sensitivity of landslide hazard to precipitation intensity in urbanized and non-urbanized areas; 2021GL094038)** by Elizabeth Johnston, Frances Davenport, Lijing Wang, Jef Caers, Suresh Muthukrishnan, Marshall Burke and Noah Diffenbaugh

 ![Alt Text](https://github.com/ec-johnston/landslide-inventories/blob/main/plots/inventories.png)